 I created SUPERCONDUCTORS in 1999 because there did not seem to be any Internet websites that consolidated superconductor fundamentals "under one roof".
 There's lots of information out there on the Web.
 But much of it is gobbledygook to the uninitiated.
 These pages have been written with the lay person in mind.
 And, clearly, there was a need.
 In its first year on the Web SUPERCONDUCTORS logged over 45,000 visitors.
 In its second year, the visitation rate was nearly twice as high, at 85,000.
 During the third year, the totals were more than the first two years combined, at over 130,000.
 And since then, an average of 170,000 people have visited each year.

 My highest priority in authoring this website was accuracy.
 I have gone to great lengths to authenticate the information posted here.
 Whenever a point was in question, an authority in that particular area was consulted.
 An effort has also been made to make the pages user-friendly and easy to navigate.
 You may have noticed that there are no annoying banner ads.
-Banners could have generated between $140,000 and $700,000 for me at the current rates of 2-10 cents per page click-through.
+Banners could have generated a great deal of revenue for me.
 However, I have always felt banners are distracting to anyone trying to learn from a website and decided to forego the money.

 An ongoing challenge in maintaining an educational website, is determining how technical to make the contents of each page.
 While SUPERCONDUCTORS was established for beginners, many "beginners" are in college or already have a college education and want information of a higher technical level.
 The solution deemed most acceptable was to provide frequent hyper-links within each page, through which the reader can obtain additional information.